 Ensuring that our research produces improvements…

-that are affordable and feasible, and that they can improve safety throughout England, particularly for those individuals, families and communities who need it most.
+that are affordable and feasible, and that they can improve safety throughout England.